CoolDude034/Assault-Teams-Onfoot-Cops-mod/README.md

 each enemy carry different arsenals, from snipers to carbines.

 Spawned Units will be removed by the game itself, so you wont get any piles of dead corpses everywhere.

+Installation:
+Drop WantedLevel.cs into Grand Theft Auto V > scripts folder, if you do not have "scripts" folder, install Scripthook and either run the game once or create the folder manually.